This release encompasses the following:

 - We have added a new "Full Screen" widget in the Slideshow area of the Widget panel.
 Selecting this option will make Hero images placed in the slideshow scale to fit or fill the browser window.
 To see the feature in action please see Working with Slideshow widgets.

 - Slideshows set to fullscreen can also have a "Lightbox" option enabled.
 The Lightbox behavior defines a default padding for images in the Lightbox state -- the size of this padding can be controlled in the Spacing panel.

 - Lightbox full screen slideshows can be closed in the browser by way of an optional Close Box widget element, or by pressing the Escape key on the keyboard.
 On touch enabled devices the image can be dismissed by way of the optional close box or by tapping the Hero image directly.

 - We have added a new "Button Widget" in the Composition area of the Widget panel.
 Objects (text, images, Photoshop buttons, widgets, etc.) placed inside this container will synchronize states (up, over, down and active) when any area of the container is interacted with.
-To see the feature in action please refer to the Using unified states to standardize the appearance of contained elements topic in our Help system.

 - The Button widget can be rotated.